Save up to 25%… Shop Our Birthday Sale Now!

 Despite limited evidence supporting any contraindications, Cordyceps is not for everyone.
 Pregnant and breastfeeding women should avoid these fungi, as well as those with severe auto-immune conditions, such as lupus and multiple sclerosis, and bleeding disorders.

-Caution should be taken with anti-platelet (blood thinning) and immunosuppressant medications, as they may interact with cordyceps.
-This goes for anyone who is about to undergo surgery or is recovering from a significant injury too.
+Caution should be taken with anti-platelet (blood thinning) and immunosuppressant medications, as they may interact with Cordyceps.
+This goes for anyone who is about to undergo surgery or is recovering from a significant injury.

-As with any mushroom supplement, make sure to check with your health care provider before you start or stop taking any supplement or medication.
+As with any mushroom supplement, make sure to check with your healthcare provider before you start or stop taking any dietary supplements or medications.

 Choosing Quality Supplements for Lung Health